Natshi123/Natshi123/README.md

 - 👋 Hi, I’m @Ophelia
-- 👀 I’m interested in HLSL, GLSL
+- 👀 I’m interested in C#, HTML
 - 🌱 I’m currently learning a lot of things about Coding
 - 💞️ I'm looking forward Help on collaborations
 - 📫 How to reach me? using my email: natshinapolo@gmail.com